Skip to main content

 We offer four search types:

-• Auto (Default) - Our best search, intelligently combines keyword and neural
+• Auto (Default) - Our best search, intelligently combines multiple search methods

-• Fast - A streamlined implementation of keyword and neural search for faster results
+• Fast - A streamlined implementation for faster results

 • Neural - Our AI search model, predicts relevant links based on query meaning

-Sometimes keyword search is the best way to query the web - for instance, you may have a specific word or piece of jargon that you want to match explicitly with results (often the case with proper nouns like place-names).
-In these cases, semantic searches are not the most useful.
-To ensure our engine is comprehensive, we have built keyword search in parallel to our novel neural search capability.
+Sometimes traditional search methods are the best way to query the web - for instance, you may have a specific word or piece of jargon that you want to match explicitly with results (often the case with proper nouns like place-names).
+In these cases, semantic searches alone are not the most useful.
+To ensure our engine is comprehensive, we have built multiple search capabilities in parallel to our novel neural search.
 This means Exa is an ‘all-in-one’ search solution, no matter what your query needs are.
-We surface both query archetypes through search type auto, to give users the best of both worlds.
-It uses a reranker model that understands your query and ranks results from keyword and neural search according to relevance.
+We surface the best results through search type auto, to give users the best of all worlds.
+It uses a reranker model that understands your query and ranks results from multiple search methods according to relevance.

 Fast search is the world’s fastest search API

 We built Fast search for when latency matters most.
 It trades off a small amount of performance for significant speed improvements.
-Fast search is best for applications where saving milliseconds matters.
-For real-time applications like interactive voice agents and autocomplete, faster search means a better user experience.
-Long running agents, like deep research, might use dozens or hundreds of search calls to complete their task so speed improvements add up.
-We achieved these latency improvements by making streamlined versions of our keyword, neural, and reranker models.
-You can expect Fast search to run in less than 400 milliseconds, not accounting for network latency or live crawling contents.
+Fast search is best for applications where milliseconds matter.
+It means a much better user experience for real-time applications like voice agents and autocomplete.
+It’s also great for long running agents, like deep research, that might use hundreds of search calls so the latency adds up.
+We achieved these latency improvements by making streamlined versions of our neural and reranker models.
+You can expect Fast search to run in less than 400 milliseconds, not accounting for network latency or live crawling.